hqhs/url-shortener/README.md

 this profile (or just sell data).
 The simplest way to find correlation between a URL and interests is to parse destination page's SEO metatags.
 Other way to monetize (bit.ly uses it) is analytics selling to registered users (such as click rate etc.)

-## Actual deployment configuration with Kubernetes on Azure

-## Load testing on Azure